-The first 2 unit cell is between the positive going transition and the negative going transition, while the second 2 unit cell is between the negative going transition and the positive going.
+The first 2 unit cell is between the positive going transition and the negative going transition; while the second 2 unit cell is between the negative going transition and the positive going.
 This implies that two 2 unit cells are made up by a positive and a negative transition which is what is being defined as a pair.
 Distinguishing between the positive transitions and the negative transitions is important because due to the properties of the media there is some error in determining the exact location of the transition and the tendency is that the error for positive transitions is consistent in one direction while the error for negative transitions is consistent in another.
 This error can be corrected using the Error Correction machinery, but the correction must take into account whether the edge that is being corrected was created by the negative or positive transition.
-It is not possible from the Rddata signal to determine whether the transition was created by a positive or negative transition and correcting the other way on the other transitions.
+It is not possible from the Rddata signal to determine whether the transition was created by a positive or negative transition, so what is needed is to simply remain consistent by correcting one way on every other transition and correcting the other way on the other transitions.
 For example suppose there is a series of 2 unit cells in which one direction of the flux on the disk caused the transition when read back to occur early.
 This would create the following effect.